Garfield's Thanksgiving

 Garfield's Thanksgiving is a 1989 American animated television special based on the Garfield comic strip.
 It once again featured Lorenzo Music as the voice of Garfield.
-The special was first broadcast November 22, 1989 on CBS and was nominated for Outstanding Animated Program at the 42nd Primetime Emmy Awards.
+The special was first broadcast on November 22, 1989, on CBS and was nominated for Outstanding Animated Program at the 42nd Primetime Emmy Awards.
 The events of the special take place during the second season of Garfield and Friends.
 It has been released on both VHS and DVD home video.
 On overseas DVD copies of Garfield's Holiday Celebrations, this special is replaced with Garfield in the Rough.

 This was the tenth of twelve Garfield television specials made between 1982 and 1991.